 Place a popsicle stick into each mold and freeze them for ten hours or more.

-You don’t have to do this but I topped mine with a bit of lavender before putting them in the freezer just to add some texture.
+NOTE: You don't have to do this but I topped mine with a bit of lavender before putting them in the freezer just to add some texture.
 I think they are really beautiful.
 You could also not strain out all of the lavender when you infuse the milk.
 It should be softened enough to not be a weird texture once frozen in the pop.